 All governmental and fiduciary funds of the District participate in a government-wide investment pool.
 Cash and investment balances from all funds are combined and invested to the extent available in various securities as authorized by state law.
 State statutes authorize the District to invest in obligations of the U.S. Treasury, commercial paper, corporate bonds, repurchase agreements, and the State Treasurer's Investment Pool.
 Earnings from the pooled investments are allocated to the individual funds based on the average of month-end cash and investment balances.
-Deposits and investments in the OPEB Internal Service Fund and the Building Construction Capital Projects Fund are not pooled with the rest of the District's deposits and investments.
+Deposits and investments in the OPEB Internal Service Fund are not pooled with the rest of the District's deposits and investments.